ScienceParkStudyGroup/2019-03-07-rnaseq-workshop/pages/02-main-steps-rnaseq-ernest.md

 ---
-title: "Data Types and Type Conversion"
+title: "RNA-Seq analysis: post-sequencing steps"
-teaching: 10
+teaching: 30
-exercises: 10
+exercises: 0
 questions:
 - "Why would you do an RNA-Seq experiment?
--
+- "What are the need-to-know facts regarding RNA-Seq?"
 objectives:
 - "Recognize a fastq format"
 - "Distinguish good and bad base quality"